sepp2k/TeSSLa-mirror/doc/IO.md

 - The output contains spaces in front and after the following terminal symbols: `':', '=', '->'` and after the `','` of enumerations (e.g. in `SET`).

-- Tuples and records with field names \_1, \_2... are exclusively handled as tuples (also in the output)
+- Tuples and records with field names \_1, \_2... are exclusively handled as tuples (also in the input)

 Notation
 ----------------------------------